 Suddenly your body experiences withdrawal effects from not getting the correct medicine.
 Previously controlled symptoms return with a bang, and the results can be frightening.

-The wrong medication can only make your condition worse.
+The incorrect medication can only make your condition worse.

 Being given the wrong dose of medication claim

-Being given the right medication but the wrong dose is very dangerous and could be fatal.
+Being given the right medication but the incorrect dose is very dangerous and could be fatal.
 They have your prescription from a doctor

 If your pharmacy gives you a box of 500MG tablets when it should be 250MG, you are getting double the dose your doctor wants you to take.
 With an epilepsy drug such as Tegretol, a too high dose can damage your liver over time.